vinsonchuong/puppet-strings/actions/get-tabs/README.md

 `getTabs` returns [Tab](../../interface#tab-object) objects that behave the same as Tab objects returned by [`openTab`](../open-tab).

+Note that two Tab objects that refer to the same browser tab will not necessarily be `===`.

+For browsers controlled using the Chrome DevTools API (Chrome and Electron 3), all console messages emitted by the tab are captured in the tab's `console` property.
+Also, all uncaught exceptions are captured in the tab's `error` property.
 Note that console messages and uncaught exceptions are captured moving forward.
 Messages logged before `getTabs` is called are not available.

-Also note that two Tab objects that refer to the same browser tab will not be `===`.
+For browsers controlled using Selenium (Firefox, Electron 1, and Electron 2), console and error capturing are not available.